Alyssum-Information/anon-chat/README.md

 ## Features

-- Anonymous account creation
+- Create anonymous accounts effortlessly
-- Earn points with one click
+- Earn points with a single click
-- Multimedia messages presentation (by markdown)
+- Multimedia messages with markdown support
-- Convenient viewing features such as tags, replies, following, and blacklists
+- Convenient viewing options such as tags, replies, following, and blacklists
-- Upvoting/downvoting of messages
+- Vote on messages

 ## Contributing